kostiantynkovalchuk/Module-JS1/week-3/readme.md

 In the `implement` directory you've got a number of functions you'll need to implement.
 For each function, you also have a number of different cases you'll need to check for your function.

-Write assertions for the different cases using `console.assert` to check your function as you implement your functions
+_Write assertions_ for the different cases using `console.assert` to check your functions as you're implementing them.

 ## 🧹 Refactor

 In these problems, you'll be _given_ an implementation and then asked to change it.
 Once you've updated it you'll need to double check that the code is still working... you'll need to run the assertions again

-##